Factbox: Big animals have big poaching problem

 * 500 elephants were killed in Cameroon in 2011 in one single park.

-* Most poaching takes place in Africa where two African elephant species live - Loxodonta africana and Loxodonta cyclotis, the second of which was only recognised as its own species in 2010.
+* Most poaching takes place in Africa where two African elephant species live - Loxodonta africana and Loxodonta cyclotis, the second of which was only recognized as its own species in 2010.

 -- That is under half of the 1.2 million that were living in the 1970s and the 600,000 that lived when the ivory trade ban was enacted.